Home > Mashonaland West > Thomas Baines and the Hartley Hills goldfield

 His maps, the diary descriptions of all he observed, the sketches and paintings provide the most valuable insight into life from the 1840’s to the 1870’s in southern Africa generally and of modern-day Zimbabwe in particular.

 Hartley town on the A5 national road is now named Chegutu.
-The original Hartley Hill goldfields are east of the junction of the Mupfure River (formerly the Umfuli) and the Chimbo River (sometimes marked Zimbo) The area is easily reached from the main Harare Bulawayo A5 National road 71 KM from Harare, by turning left off the National road at the roundabout, south toward Ngezi Mine.
+The original Hartley Hill goldfields are east of the junction of the Mupfure River (formerly the Umfuli) and the Chimbo stream (sometimes marked Zimbo) The area is easily reached from the main Harare Bulawayo A5 National road 71 KM from Harare, by turning left off the National road at the roundabout, south toward Ngezi Mine.
 At 7.2 KM continue past Chengeta Safari Lodge turnoff on the left and at 15.73 KM reach Seigneury Road intersection.
-Turn left onto the gravel road, 17.54 KM go to the left of the Seigneury store, 17.69 KM cross the Chimbo River, 18.00 KM pass the stamp mill on your left, 18.62 KM stay on main gravel road, pass old gold diggings on your right, 19.11 KM a farm track turns left for Fort Hill. (i.e. 3.3 KM from the tar turn-off) 19.27 KM take right-hand fork, 19.62 KM park car and the fort is on the summit of the kopje to your left.
+Turn left onto the gravel road, 17.54 KM go to the left of the Seigneury store, 17.69 KM cross the bridge over Chimbo stream, 18.00 KM pass the stamp mill on your left, 18.62 KM stay on main gravel road, pass old gold diggings on your right, 19.11 KM a farm track turns left for Fort Hill. (i.e. 3.3 KM from the tar turn-off) 19.27 KM take right-hand fork, 19.62 KM park car and the fort is on the summit of the kopje to your left.
 Johnson’s kopje is to your right.
 350 metres northwest of Johnson’s kopje are the two peaks of Hartley Hill mining camp, follow the footpath which traces the hunter’s road to the old drift across the Chimbo Stream.

 See the Google earth image below for the general layout.

 GPS reference for Johnson’s kopje: 18⁰12′01.16″S 30⁰23′47.41″E